Golf is in crisis. About one in three players in England gave up their club membership between 2004 and last year. Apparently this is A Bad Thing.

 Property has been one of the easiest ways to get filthy rich in Britain for generations.
 No one should be surprised that developers want to concrete over the fairways.
 When they’ve finished, they’ll be quite at home in a golf club bar.
 If they can find one.

-The Financial Times.
+Courtesy of The Financial Times.
 Original article found here.